Tax in Burkina Faso

 How does Burkina Faso's corporate tax work?

-What is the Burkinabe VAT rate?
+What is the Burkinabe TVA rate?

 How does Burkina Faso tax cryptoassets?